The best ice fishing lakes in Utah deliver every time that anglers make the trip to the hard water.

 While they may look weird, burbot are some of the best-tasting fish available.
 They have beautifully white, flaky meat that will make you forget that horror show face and snakelike body.

-There have been times that the Gorge has provided world record lake trout, and it currently holds at least 11 state records.
+There have been times that the Gorge has provided world record lake trout, and it currently holds at least 11 Utah state record game fishing records.

 Lake trout, rainbows, kokanee, smallmouth bass, burbot and catfish can be found in abundance here.
 Smallmouth bass are so prevalent that they are occasionally harvested by the DWR to encourage growth and avoid stunted fish.